karinatitov/Project2/README.md

 ## Friend Finder Front End
 ### Key Technology used
--Bulma
+- Bulma
---Bulma is a CSS wireframe that was used to give a more updated yet clean and sofisticated look to the application.
+- Bulma is a CSS wireframe that was used to give a more updated yet clean and sofisticated look to the application.
--Sass
+- Sass
---Sass was used alongside Bulma, to help give more a styling to the front end to create a more organized workstation.
+- Sass was used alongside Bulma, to help give more a styling to the front end to create a more organized workstation.
---In Sass you create your own Variables for different styles, so you have more efficient workflow.
+- In Sass you create your own Variables for different styles, so you have more efficient workflow.
 -Javascript/Jquery was used to create the click events for the buttons.